speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 We will use psuedo-classes to respond to user interactions

-1. Turn off the behavior where a visited link has a different color from an unvisited link
+1. Turn off the behavior where a visited link has a different color from an unvisited link.
 1. When hovering over one of the navbar elements, swap the background and text colors (for example, if it was originally black text on a white background, make it white text on a black background)

+Let's use this over in Send/Receive Payments as well.

+1. Update `send-receive.html` to link to the CSS files `/css/reset.css` and `navbar.css`
+1. Overwrite the current navbar with the same code that we're using in `index.html`
+1. Add a `style` block to `send-receive.html`
+1. In that block, change the background color of a form input to one color if it's valid, and another color if it's invalid

 ### Lab 10: Navbar: Flexbox